 For that reason, avoid the temptation to give your newly hatched chicks any treats for at least the first couple of weeks after hatch.

-What they need is a high quality, non-GMO, starter feed like this one.
+What they need at that stage is a high quality, non-GMO, starter feed like this one.

 Treats should make up no more than about 5% of your chicks' food - no more than a teaspoonful per chick every few days.